dropsrobs/mongobijou/README.md

 # mongobijou

 This gem is mongoDB mapper that allows you to save, destroy and load any object with self-defined nested attributes.
 You also do not have to use any specific keywords that describes your instance attributes or even include modules on lower levels of defined object.

+Attention!

+At this moment, gem is made for self-use only. **No tests are provided for this code!**

-The only restriction is, that objects you want to save/load, cannot have initializers with arguments-passing.
+At actual version the only restriction is, that objects you want to save/load, cannot have initializers with arguments-passing.

 Below are few examples of using gem.